-We share in this post our experience with Viking’s Romantic Danube we consider one of the top Danube river cruises, particularly if you are traveling as a couple or a small group with family or friends.
+Viking’s Romantic Danube is one of the top Danube river cruises, whether you are traveling as a couple or with a group of family and friends.

 In a previous post, we compared the ocean and river cruises, which individually offer unique experiences.
 One’s choice is primarily dependent on personal inclinations and preferences.
-For us, river cruising is our favorite.
-It allows us to explore historical sites, experience local culture, and wonder at natural beauties.
-It maximizes the whole trip as there are no days-at-sea (much like on ocean cruises), with varied destinations that can include quaint villages as well as metropolitan centers.
+We like the more intimate ambiance a river cruise offers as we explore historical sites, experience local culture, and wonder at natural beauties.
+It maximizes the whole trip as there are no days-at-sea unlike ocean cruises, and can bring you to varied destinations -from quaint villages to metropolitan centers.

 The River Boat

-- 95 comfortable outside staterooms (which includes 7 Veranda Suites and 2 Explorer Suites)
+- 95 comfortable outside staterooms which include 7 Veranda Suites and 2 Explorer Suites

 - The suites have two full-size rooms with a veranda off the living room & a French balcony

 - All staterooms are equipped with 40″ flat-screen TV with infotainment system

 - Sun Deck with shaded sitting area, organic herb garden, putting green & walking track